Yelp: Community

-According to Inc. Magazine most reviewers (sometimes called "Yelpers") are "well-intentioned" and write reviews in order to express themselves, improve their writing, or to be creative.
-In some cases, they write reviews in order to lash out at corporate interests or businesses they dislike.
+A 2010 article in Inc. Magazine described most reviewers (sometimes called "Yelpers") as "well-intentioned" people who write reviews in order to express themselves, improve their writing, or to be creative, and in some cases, to lash out at corporate interests or businesses they dislike.
 Reviewers may also be motivated by badges and honors, such as being the first to review a new location, or by praise and attention from other users.
 Many reviews are written in an entertaining or creative manner.
 Users can give a review a "thumbs-up" rating, which will cause it to be ranked higher in the review listings.
 Each day a "Review of the Day" is determined based on a vote by users.
-According to The Discourse of Online Consumer Reviews many Yelp reviewers are internet-savvy adults aged 18–25 or "suburban baby boomers".
+According to The Discourse of Online Consumer Reviews citing papers from 2008 and 2011, many Yelp reviewers are "internet-savvy young adults" aged 18–25 or "suburban baby boomers".

 Reviewers are encouraged to use real names and photos.
 Each year members of the Yelp community are invited or self-nominated to the "Yelp Elite Squad" and some are accepted based on an evaluation of the quality and frequency of their reviews.
 Members may nominate other reviewers for elite status.
 Users must use their real name and photo on Yelp to qualify for the Elite Squad.
 To accept a nomination, members must not own a business.
 Elite Squad Yelpers are governed by a council and estimated to include several thousand members.
 Yelp does not disclose how the Yelp Elite are selected.
 Elite Squad members are given different color badges based on how long they've been an elite member.
 The Yelp Elite Squad originated with parties Yelp began throwing for members in 2005, and in 2006 it was formally codified; the name came from a joking reference to prolific reviewers that were invited to Yelp parties as the "Yelp Elite Squad"."
 Members are invited to special opening parties, given gifts, and receive other perks.
 As of 2017, there are over 80 local Elite Squads in North America.

 As of 2017, Yelp employed a staff of over 80 community managers that organize parties for prolific reviewers, send encouraging messages to reviewers, and host classes for small business owners.
 Yelp reviewers are not required to disclose their identity, but Yelp encourages them to do so.